y0f/bike-app/README.md

 This project serves as my hands-on exploration of Laravel Filament V3.
 It features three panels: an admin panel for managing service points, mechanics, and users; a mechanic panel tailored to individual mechanics, allowing them to handle their own appointments and schedules; and a customer panel enabling customers to book appointments from available slots.
 To make it production-ready, it would eventually need a payment method, which I would probably use Stripe for.
 However, this is not a project I intend to commercialize.
 There are alot of tricks and concepts I learned through creating this on my week off.

-Update: I use this repo to test filament plugins.

 ## Key Dependencies

 - **PHP Version:** ^8.1